 Absolutely!
 We understand there are those of you who cannot take an animal into your home but want to help, and your recurring donations help pay for a rescue animal’s vetting, food, and other expenses until a permanent home is found.
 And by providing consistent, reliable resources to an animal in our care, your gift can allow us to rescue another animal who is silently suffering from abuse or neglect.

-Patrons who either make a one-time donation of $500 or more, or who sign-up for monthly recurring donations are part of our LGAR Guardian Angels, and our memorialized on our web site.
+Donors who either make a one-time donation of $500 or more, or who sign-up for monthly recurring donations are part of our LGAR Guardian Angels, and are memorialized on our web site.

 To make a recurring donation, simply check the “I would like this donation to automatically repeat each month” on the Donation page.
 Your donation will be automatically processed each month.
-You may cancel your recurring donation at any time by contacting us by phone at 914-912-9027 or by email at email@example.com.
+You may cancel your recurring donation at any time by contacting us by emailing us at firstname.lastname@example.org.

 As an all-volunteer nonprofit, the resource constraints can be overwhelming; the lifeblood of our organization are our foster homes and other volunteers who work tirelessly to give each animal in their care the love and attention they have for so long forgone.
 Yet we struggle as there are so many more we would like to save but cannot because of the potential cost associated with their medical and/or behavioral treatment.

-100% of all donations made here go straight to our special needs dogs as they fight for life.
+100% of all donations made here go straight to our special needs dogs / cats as they fight for life.

 Please, won’t you become a Sponsor today and help make the difference in the life of a dog or cat in need?.